|

 with the chassis and all the major components

-already installed, such as front and rear suspension,
+already installed, such as front and rear

-dampers, springs, steering rack and column, back
+suspension, dampers, springs, steering rack

-axle and pedal-box assembly, the sale also includes
+and column, back axle and pedal-box assembly,

-a spare Sprint engine and gearbox with overdrive.
+and gearbox with overdrive.
+Visible in the

-Visible in the shot (left) are the special
+shot (left) are the special

 made-to-order Spax damper units, now unique to